Sport psychology services offered:

 He now has a consulting relationship with the DC Psyching Team and Academy One Goalkeeping.

-On April 28th, 2014, Dr. Kaufman participated in a sport psychology roundtable as a part of the Philadelphia Science Festival.
-You can get information about the event here.
+In 2014, Dr. Kaufman participated in a sport psychology roundtable as a part of the Philadelphia Science Festival.

-Dr. Kaufman is currently accepting new clients in both his Washington, DC and Alexandria offices!
+Dr. Kaufman is currently accepting new clients in both his Washington, DC and Fairfax offices.
 He is a licensed psychologist in Washington, DC and Virginia.